 The crown jewel of Varkala is, of course, Varkala Beach.
 Also known as Papanasam Beach, this gorgeous stretch of sand is the city’s main attraction.
 It’s also one of the most natural beauty attractions I’ve ever seen while traveling through the country.
 The beach can be reached by descending a set of stairs that lead from the boardwalk atop its famous cliffs to the sand below.

 The walk from the boardwalk to the beach takes less than a minute.
 From the bottom of the stairs, you can see just how wide and expansive the beach is.
-This haven for sunbathers and swimmers wasn’t busy at all when I visited during my only afternoon in town.
+This haven for sunbathers, banana boat rides and swimmers wasn’t busy at all when I visited during my only afternoon in town.

-When you head to Varkala Beach, something you cannot miss is the Varkala Promenade.
-This boardwalk atop Varkala Cliffs is a prime shopping area for tourists.
+When you head to Thiruvambadi Beach or Varkala Beach, something you cannot miss is the Varkala Promenade.
+This boardwalk atop Varkala Cliffs is a prime shopping area for tourists and are in the list of places to visit.
 It is lined with shops, restaurants, and cafés where you can grab a snack or a cup of coffee.